-Credit risk is the risk of financial loss to the company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, thus causing the holder of the claim to suffer a loss in cash flow or market value and arises principally from the company financial assets, i.e. bonds, cash and cash equivalents, trade and other receivables, listed shares, fixed deposits and promissory notes.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, thus causing the holder of the claim to suffer a loss in cash flow or market value.
+It arises principally from the Company's financial assets, i.e. bonds, cash and cash equivalents, trade and other receivables, listed shares, fixed deposits and promissory notes.